abhirocks06/helpful-or-overreaching/README.md

 - Mock tools with no real consequences, so real-world behavior could differ
 - Results reflect model versions from July 2026, may not hold as models update
 - Only 5 reps per cell, so these aren't independent samples and no significance testing was done
-- Study 2 task_06 data for Claude and ChatGPT was re-collected after a sandbox contamination bug was found
 - Muse Spark's task_06 boundary condition (5 runs) is excluded, since all attempts got blocked by Meta's content policy

-Developed with Claude Code as a tool; all changes were reviewed and committed by the repo owner.

 ## Citation